 Mental illness and addiction are closely related.
 Addiction increases the risk of mental illness, and those with mental health disorders are more likely than others to develop a substance abuse problem.
 The symptoms of addiction are even similar to the beginning signs of mental illness, making co-occurring disorders harder to spot and treat.
 When either goes unnoticed, it becomes more difficult to get people the help they need to truly recover.

-At NorthStar Transitions, our inpatient rehab program in Boulder, Colorado, near Denver, is a safe harbor designed to help those dealing with co-occurring disorders heal from addiction and mental illness.
+At NorthStar Transitions, our inpatient rehab program in near Denver, Colorado, is a safe harbor designed to help those dealing with co-occurring disorders heal from addiction and mental illness.
 We know that if drug and alcohol dependency masks a co-occurring condition, the restorative effects of rehab may be short-lived — underlying mental health and personality disorders would continue to trigger relapse and waylay even the most earnest commitment to recovery.
 But our evidence-based programs are designed to get to the root of the problem, empowering clients to restore their personal lives and repair family relationships disrupted by substance misuse and addiction so they can achieve real, lasting recovery.

 Mental health disorders that co-occur with addiction can manifest in different ways, and both conditions may emerge in the teen years when it is common for young people to distance themselves from family and experiment with risky behaviors.
 In other cases, adults may develop late-onset disorders and begin using drugs or alcohol to numb the pain or manage the symptoms of a dual diagnosis.

 Sometimes, the effects of certain drugs like methamphetamine, cocaine or alcohol can even mimic the signs of mental illness, and individuals may not be aware of an underlying condition until they seek help for substance abuse.